NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Show Off.md

 Granted by [[Feats/Show-Off|Show-Off]]

 You gain temporary Hit Points equal to your level (double your level on a critical success).
-You lose any remaining temporary Hit Points after 1 minute.

-*Source: Pathfinder Lost Omens: Firebrands*
+*Source: Pathfinder Lost Omens Firebrands*
 *OGL*